-Malinda Pauly has an 8th grader at BIS and a 5th grader at Roosevelt.
-This year, she started her two-year term as BIS Site Director.
+Malinda Pauly has a 9th grader at BHS and a 6th grader at BIS.
+This year, she started the second year of her two-year term as BIS Site Director.

 Why did you choose to live in Burlingame?